alexc-hollywood/screen-json/readme.md

 ## Why the data-driven approach is necessary
 In the 1930s, screenplays were written with a typewriter, by qualified insiders who understood the Warner print formatting.
 In the desktop PC and web age, anyone with a copy of *Final Draft Pro* can produce a script.
 The market is flooded, and quality has nose-dived.
 Everyone is on the lookout for the new best thing out there, but overwhelmed with the material that needs coverage and triage.

+As Netflix's success has shown, in the digital era, film is a *data* business.

+And as **Adobe Story's Pace** analysis (https://helpx.adobe.com/story/help/pace-beta.html) has shown, linguistic analysis can be extremely helpful to writers.

 **Scenario A: Too Many Scripts, Not Enough Time**

 You are a development executive at a major studio.
 You receive 200 script submissions a week, in the post, via email, and online (e.g. the Black List).
 You have 10 readers, each processing 20 scripts a week, or 4 a day, at a cost of $50/script.
 Each reader can do 1 coverage in the morning, and another in the afternoon.
 Just keeping them at work costs you $40,000 a month, and you still have 200 reviews on your desk at the end.